Last Updated on December 30, 2020 by Dogs Vets

 If you’re looking for an active companion, want plenty of room for a dog to run, and are already an experienced dog owner, an Appenzeller Mountain Dog should be on your list.

 You need to keep this breed busy, says Paula Webber, vice president of the Appenzell Mountain Dog Club of America.
-Whether it’s chores like gardening or herding on the farm, this breed wants to be involved.

 Although Appenzeller Mountain Dogs can be difficult without effective leadership, they also have many endearing qualities.

-The Appenzeller is a highly intelligent and energetic dog with a willingness to please, ” Webber says.
 “The Appenzeller’s character has evolved from their work as an independent stockman and driving dog, and as a result they are very spirited and will happily take the lead.”

-Leonbergers are less energetic than other mountain dog breeds.
 They have long been popular in Europe and became better known in the U.S. in the 1970s, according to the Leonberger Club of America.

 This breed is usually good with children and friendly, gentle and easy-going, says Andrew Patterson, co-vice president of Leonberger Rescue Pals.
-They need to be part of a family and are often good therapy dogs, he says.

 Once you’ve decided on a Leonberger, be prepared for heavy shedding in the spring and fall and large vet bills if medications or x-rays are needed because of their size.
 Potential owners should also know about the Leonberger’s love of water, Patterson says.

 “They love water, which includes playing in their water bowl/bucket and often splashing everywhere,” he says.
 “They will play in water or mud and track that around the house.
-If you’re the type who likes a spotless home, a Leo probably isn’t the dog for you. “

-6. Great Pyrenees
+6. The Great Pyrenees Dog Breed

 According to the Great Pyrenees Club of America (GPCA), Great Pyrenees dogs were brought to North America in the 1930s.